Chapter 10: Tow Bars/Dinghy Towing

 Another option for towing a car behind an RV is to use a tow dolly.
 These trailers are commonly found at RV dealers for purchase, or at trailer rental services.
 These mini-trailers have two wheels of their own and cradle the front wheels of the towed vehicle. they have their own trailer lights (or magnetic lights) attached.

 Downsides of using a tow dolly for long distances include uneven tire wear and occasionally, braking difficulties if the towing vehicle is not substantially larger and heaver than the towed vehicle.
 All the same procedures, measurements, and cautions or trailer towing apply to a tow dolly.

 The Bottom Line on Dinghy Towing

-Dinghy towing has gotten easier, safer, and more popular in the last 20 years, and will remain a mainstay of towing in general and RV towing in particular.
+Dinghy towing has gotten easier, safer, and more popular in the last 20 years.
+This method of getting another vehicle around will remain a mainstay of towing in general and RV towing in particular.
 As an old-school purist, I prefer to use a flatbed or car-hauler trailer for ease of connection and safe towing, but I pay the price in added weight.
 The important thing is to get the right equipment for your towing plans and to know how to use it properly.

 - Consult your vehicle’s owner’s manual before flat-towing

 - Use safety cables at all times

 - Familiarize yourself with and adhere to all applicable state and local regulations.

 - Flat-tow above the posted speed limit